bazelbuild/bazel/faq.md

 so Bazel does have hooks in the code base to plug in a remote build cache or a remote execution system.

-The code base we are opening up runs tasks locally.
-We are confident that this is fast enough for most of our users.
+The open source Bazel code runs build operations locally.
+We believe that this is fast enough for most of our users.

 How does the Google development process work?
 ----------------------------------------------

 For our server code base, we use the following development workflow:

-* All of our server code base is in a single, gigantic version control system.
+* All our server code is in a single, gigantic version control system.

 * Everybody builds their software with Bazel.